reconstructions/react_on_rails/docs/tutorial.md

 git commit -m "Initial commit"
 ```

-Install React on Rails: `rails generate react_on_rails:install` or `rails generate react_on_rails:install --redux`.
+update dependencies and generate empty app via `react_on_rails:install` or `react_on_rails:install --redux`.

+You can also specify name for the generated page with `react_on_rails:install
+--example-page-name MyApp`.
+It will affect URL path (`http://localhost:3000/my_app/`) and source code names (instead of HelloWorld things will be called MyApp).

 You need to first git commit your files before running the generator, or else it will generate an error.

 ```
 rails generate react_on_rails:install